trailblazing/tmux.nvim/README.md

 # tmux.nvim

+<details><summary>1.
+Any single key can be used as a prefix key without breaking the existing definition of that key</summary>

-1. In this version of tmux.nvim, in theory any single key can be used as a prefix key without breaking the existing definition of that key in most modes - this means that the framework is designed to be orthogonal, and these keys can work independently without the help of Ctrl/Alt or other sticky keys.
+    In theory any single key can be used as a prefix key without breaking the existing definition of that key in most modes in this version of tmux.nvim.
+This means that the framework is designed to be orthogonal, and these keys can work independently without the help of Ctrl/Alt or other sticky keys.
 There is indeed a switch variable (one_key_prefix) in the settings file that swaps a given pair of prefix and auxiliary keys.
-You need to reload the tmux settings file to switch, and restart the editor when redefining the keys - people can try different combinations and settle on a comfortable pattern for a while.
+People can try different combinations and settle on a comfortable pattern for a while.

     The implementation principle is based on tmux's ability to dynamically disable and enable keyboard bindings: that is, it implements new functions by dynamically expanding the unused pattern space while respecting the original function definitions for specific modes.